Info on this page

 Simmer sauce until it is cooked down by ¼, about 1 hour.
 Add brown sugar, molasses, vinegar, lemon juice, salt, mustard, ginger, and cinnamon.

-To thicken, use an immersion blender or whisk to blend in Clear Jel.
+Are you wondering the magic trick to thickening barbecue sauce.
+To thicken the sauce, use an immersion blender or whisk to blend in the Clear Jel (this stuff truly is magic).

 After mixture has thickened, fill sterilized pint jars, leaving 1/2 inch head space.
 Wipe rims of jars with a clean dish towel and place lids and rings on jars.